CARLOSS77ss/-Hyprland-4-Lain/README.md

-#  "💮🌸 Hyprland4Lain – Dotfiles Minimalistic look 🌸💮"
+#   💮🌸 Hyprland4Lain – Dotfiles let's all love Lain 🌸💮

 A minimal and personal Hyprland setup for EndeavourOS, themed and customized for a smooth and aesthetic workflow.